WEIGUOZENG/cse15l-lab-reports/lab-report-3-week-6.md

 ### scp command

 using code `scp -r . ieng6:~/Assignment1.java`,
-I copy a java file to the server.
+I copied a java file to the server.

 ![image](scp.png)